484capstoneproject/capstone/README.md

 # capstone
-This is the main repository that we will use as a team fro this project
+This is the main repository that we will use as a team for this project